Israeli-Palestinian Science Organization

-IPSO is a non-political, not-for-profit organization based in the city of Jerusalem.
-IPSO’s mission is to foster and sustain cooperation between Israelis and Palestinians and to promote dialogue and interaction among scholars and scientists in the two communities.
+In April 2004, UNESCO supported the creation of the Israeli-Palestinian Science Organization (IPSO).
+IPSO is a non-political, not-for-profit organization based in Jerusalem, whose mission is to foster and sustain cooperation between Israelis and Palestinians and to promote dialogue and interaction among scholars and scientists in the two communities.
 IPSO seeks out and supports high quality research in science and learning, involving cooperation between Israeli and Palestinian scientists and scholars.
+IPSO is dedicated to:

 Since 2004, IPSO has succeeded in funding eleven research projects, mostly in the hard sciences and medical and health fields, for a total cost of US$2 million.
 IPSO has approved another 20 similar projects submitted jointly by Israeli and Palestinian scientists, at an estimated cost of about US$5 million, but is struggling to raise funds ‘to support this new generation of excellent research projects’.